TebbaaX/imgs/README.md

 ### IMGs (Images)
+(No Idea About CopyRights¯\_(ツ)_/¯)

-instead of adding 10-3mb  High Resolution pics to the Main Repo I put them here...Enjoy
+Instead of adding 10-3mb  High Resolution pics to the Main Repo I put them here...Enjoy!